Sport in New Zealand: Softball

+New Zealand's men's softball team, nicknamed the "Black Sox", have been successful on the international stage.

 The New Zealand women's national softball team are nicknamed the White Sox.
 They won the World Championships in 1982.

 Squash

 Squash has been played competitively in New Zealand since 1932.
 In 2010, there were 220 clubs affiliated with the national organisation, Squash New Zealand.
 Competitions are played at club, regional and national level.

 Dame Susan Devoy won the World Open Championship a record four times, in 1985, 1987, 1990, and 1992.
 She also won seven consecutive British Open titles from 1984 to 1990, and an eighth in 1992.

-At the Squash in the 2010 Commonwealth Games, Joelle King and Jaclyn Hawkes won gold in the women's doubles.
+At Squash in the 2010 Commonwealth Games, Joelle King and Jaclyn Hawkes won gold in the women's doubles.
 King and Martin Knight won silver in the mixed doubles.

 New Zealand hosted the Women's World Team Championships in 2010.
 They were held at International Pacific College in Palmerston North.

-In the Squash at the 2018 Commonwealth Games, Joelle King won gold in the women's singles and Paul Coll took silver in the men's singles.
+In Squash at the 2018 Commonwealth Games, Joelle King won gold in the women's singles and Paul Coll took silver in the men's singles.
 King won gold again with Amanda Landers-Murphy in women's doubles.
 King and Coll won bronze in the mixed doubles.

 Surfing and surfsport

-Surfing in New Zealand has ahistory dating back as far as 1963, when the first national championships were held at Mount Maunganui and won by Peter Way.
+Surfing in New Zealand has a history dating back as far as 1963, when the first national championships were held at Mount Maunganui and won by Peter Way.
 Surfing has since become more popular with many New Zealanders competing on the international scene.
 In 1976, New Zealand hosted the Amco/Radio Hauraki Pro at North Piha which became the first event of the very first year of the World Professional Surfing Tour.
 The event was won by Michael Peterson.
 In 1987, Iain Buchanan would go on to compete on the world tour finishing 34th overall, the highest placing ever for a New Zealand surfer.
 New Zealand's top surfer Maz Quinn at a young age won the Billabong Pro-Junior Series in Australia in 1996, then competed in the World Pro Junior final in France coming second overall to Taj Burrow.
 Maz Quinn placed 7th on the ASP World Qualifying Series (WQS) in 2001 to qualify for the World Championship Tour (WCT) – the first Kiwi to do so.
 Woman's surfing has also come far in recent years with New Zealand surfer Paige Hareb currently sitting in 8th position on the ASP World Tour of Surfing.

-Surf lifesaving is also popular in New Zealand, with national championships being held yearly.